Singtel SDS holders to get direct ownership

 Subject to the Bill being passed, the CPF Board will work with Singtel, CDP and other stakeholders to facilitate the transfer, after which the CPF Board will no longer be the trustee of the Singtel SDS.

-From April 8 onwards, Singtel SDS holders may also sell their shares at the prevailing market price if they wish.
+From April 8 onwards, Singtel SDS holders may also sell their shares for cash if they wish.

 Singtel SDS holders may sell their shares through SingPost branches or on the website of local broker Phillip Securities.
 They can choose to retain the proceeds in their CPF Ordinary Account, or receive them in cash in their bank account registered with the CPF Board.